Mohammad-Hatami/JPA-and-Hibernate-Cheat-Sheet/README.md

-# sample codes of Hibernate and JPA
+# jpa & hibernate cheat sheet
 In this repository there are sample codes for practicing Hibernate and JPA.
 I hope you like it